Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/profile.md

 # /stats profile

 >### Information
->**Zoe provides information about the selected profile, including the top 3 highest champions, a summary of all masteries, the last 3 games played, ranking statistics of the profile and a chart with the 6 highest mastery champions.**
+>**Zoe provides information about the selected profile, including the top 3 highest champions, a summary of all masteries, the last 3 games played, ranking statistics of the profile and a chart with the 6 highest mastery champions.** <br>
 **For your own profile you can simply use the command without parameters.
 **Usage: `/stats profile` <br>
 >**For [players](/en/terms/player) that are registered on your server you can simply mention them.**